joelparkerhenderson/responsibility-assignment-matrix/README.md

 # Responsibility assigment matrix

-A responsibility assignment matrix (RAM) a.k.a. linear responsibility chart (LRC), describes the participation by various roles in completing tasks or deliverables for a project or business process.
+A responsibility assignment matrix (RAM) a.k.a. linear responsibility chart (LRC) describes the participation by various roles in completing tasks or deliverables for a project or business process.

 It is especially useful in clarifying roles and responsibilities in cross-functional/departmental projects and processes.[5]

-RACIO responsibility assigment matrix:
+Responsibility assigment matrix using RACIO mnemonic:

 * Responsible
 * Accountable